Making Independence Possible

 There was not an option like this in Central Texas, so we formed it!

 Check back for updates!
-A new video by Mark Baird will begin production in Spring 2018
+A new video by Mark Baird is in production

 "Blake has been involved with AIM for multiple years in preparation for his move to supported independence.
 He has seen his fellow AIMer friends get jobs, move into their own apartments, contribute to society and lead full adult lives.
 In addition, Blake has been witness to his older sister’s life progression.
 He knows once she finished school she moved out of the family home, got a job and leads a busy life.
 Now that Blake has finished the 21+ transition program at his school, he has blossomed as he prepares for apartment living.
 It seems like overnight he matured and became fully-engaged in his continued life skills learning.
 He doesn’t complain anymore as he works through his daily chore chart, he has done amazingly well with making healthy choices in his diet and exercise, he chooses recipes from the AIM Cookbook (designed for individuals with IDD) and prepares family meals, he is working on budgeting and the use of his debit card, he currently works 22 hours/week at a paid job and works at home on job tasks that need improvement, but mostly he enjoys AIM events with his friends and the community he hopes to join.